 and that’s fine with me.

-That’s uh… that’s supposed to be a poem, by the way.
+That’s uh… that was supposed to be a poem, by the way.

 He was shaking with desire.
 And he was terrified.
 If he danced, they would laugh at him.